Fantasma (Cornelius album): Critical reception

 In 2007, the Japanese edition of Rolling Stone placed Fantasma at number 10 on its list of the "100 Greatest Japanese Rock Albums of All Time".
 In 2011, the album was included in LA Weekly's "beginner's guide" to the Shibuya-kei genre.
 Tokyo Weekender writer Ed Cunningham cited it in 2020 as "a pinnacle" of the genre, and "one of the best-known Shibuya-kei records outside of Japan – if anyone has heard a Shibuya-kei release, it's probably Fantasma."
 Reviewing the album's 2016 reissue, Patrick St. Michel of Pitchfork said that Fantasma "distills the spirit and process of Shibuya-kei down to its purest essence".
 Daniel Sylvester of Exclaim! wrote that "Cornelius used entire genre motifs wholesale to deliver one of the most exploratory releases of all time."

 Reissue history

 On November 3, 2010, a remastered version of Fantasma was released via Warner Music Japan.
 It was remastered by Yoshinori Sunahara (a former member of Denki Groove).
 The limited edition includes a bonus CD and a bonus DVD.

 On June 10, 2016, Fantasma was reissued in the United States, coinciding with a tour in August, including a date performing at the Eaux Claires festival.
 The album was released as a limited edition remastered double vinyl LP via Lefse Records and digitally released via Post Modern.
+The vinyl was pressed at Memphis Record Pressing.